au-nlp/project-milestone-p2-group15/readme.md

 ## Code

 - For the preprocessing of the dataset as well as a few visualizations, we refer to the notebook [main.ipynb](main.ipynb).
-- We created a setups for Tree-of-though and Reflexion in baselines folder.
-This include a modified copy of the repo https://github.com/princeton-nlp/tree-of-thought-llm.
+- We created a setups for Tree-of-thought and Reflexion in baselines folder.
+This includes a modified copy of the repo [https://github.com/princeton-nlp/tree-of-thought-llm](https://github.com/princeton-nlp/tree-of-thought-llm).
 - To use the official ToT implementation, we had to create a Task class for MathArena questiosn and what the promts should look like, see results/model_stats.
-This then used by the ToT repos BFS tree search which is only slightly modified, see baselines/tot/tree_of_thought_llm_master/src/tot/methods/bfs.py.
-Finally, we changed the offical repo API calls to make it compatable with Azure and Google API, see baselines/tot/tree_of_thought_llm_master/src/tot/models.py
+This then used by the ToT repos BFS tree search which is only slightly modified, see [bfs.py](baselines/tot/tree_of_thought_llm_master/src/tot/methods/bfs.py).
+Finally, we changed the offical repo API calls to make it compatible with Azure and Google API, see [models.py](baselines/tot/tree_of_thought_llm_master/src/tot/models.py)
--
+- Similarly, we modify the official Reflexion Repository from [https://github.com/noahshinn/reflexion](https://github.com/noahshinn/reflexion).
+We make it simpler and work for our use case since the official repo dealt primarily with the Wikipedia dataset.
+For our version of implementation see [reflexion.py](baselines\reflexion\reflexion.py).

 Code specific to our method in both Azure and googe API variant is in folder multi_agent.
 Finally, all the sessions where the 3 selected models are run on the selected problems can be found in results folder.
 The data about each models reponse to each problem usign each method is saved in csv files in results/model_stats.
 This is then loaded in the main.ipynb file to create the barcharts which are also present in the report.